aws/aws-cdk/packages/aws-cdk-docs/src/welcome.rst

 The process of creating your AWS resources using the |cdk| is straightforward:

-1. Install the |cdk| on your development machine
+1. Install the |cdk| on your development machine (see setup instructions in README).
 2. Run the **cdk init** command to create the skeleton of your program in one of the supported programming languages
 3. Use your favorite development environment to define your AWS application infrastructure